How to Pack for a Beach Vacation in JUST a Carry On

 What to Pack: Documents

-Lastly, and the most important part!
+And finally, the most important part – your travel and identification documents!
 Make sure you have your:

 – Passports